 Following your dog's surgery, it's important to know how to care for them so that they can get back to their normal, active lifestyle as soon as possible.
-Today, we share a few tips from our the Pacific Northwest vets on how to care for your pooch after surgery.
+Today, we share a few tips from our Everett vets on how to care for your pooch after surgery.

 Always follow Your Vet's Post-Op Instructions

 After your dog has had surgery, you and your pup are likely to be feeling stressed.
 That said, knowing how to care for your dog when they arrive home from surgery is critical to helping them get back to their normal routine as quickly as possible.